Save up to 34%Compare multiple travel sites with one search.

-Economy (Class Economy Car or similar) is the most frequently booked car hire type in Fiji.
+Economy (Kia Rio or similar) is the most frequently booked car hire type in Fiji.

 Before you rent a car in Fiji, you will need to remember to drive on the left-hand side of the road and overtake on the right.
 All car passengers must keep seatbelts on at all times when you are driving, and mobile phone use is prohibited.
 Drinking and eating while driving is also prohibited.